-Under Rule 14a-8 of the Securities Exchange Act of 1934, or the Exchange Act, any stockholder desiring to include a proposal in our Proxy Statement with respect to our 2017 annual meeting of stockholders should arrange for such proposal to be delivered to us at our principal executive offices no later than April 27, 2017, in order to be considered for inclusion in our proxy statement relating to such annual meeting.
+Under Rule 14a-8 of the Exchange Act, any stockholder desiring to include a proposal in our proxy statement with respect to our 2018 annual meeting of stockholders should arrange for such proposal to be delivered to us at our principal executive offices no later than March 29, 2018, in order to be considered for inclusion in our proxy statement relating to such annual meeting.
 If the date of next year's annual meeting is changed by more than 30 days from the date of this year's meeting, then the deadline is a reasonable time before we begin to print and mail proxy materials.
 Matters pertaining to such proposals, and the eligibility of persons entitled to have such proposals included, are regulated by the Exchange Act and the rules of the SEC.

-In addition, pursuant to our bylaws, any stockholder desiring to submit a proposal for action or nominate one or more persons for election as directors at our 2017 annual meeting of stockholders must submit a notice of the proposal or nomination including the information required by our bylaws to us between June 11, 2017 and July 11, 2017, or else it will be considered untimely and ineligible to be properly brought before the annual meeting.
-However, if our 2017 annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from the date of this year's meeting, under our bylaws, this notice must be provided not earlier than the one hundred twentieth day prior to the 2017 annual meeting of stockholders and not later than the close of business on the later of (a) the ninetieth day prior to the 2017 annual meeting of stockholders or (b) the tenth day following the date on which notice of the date of the 2017 annual meeting of stockholders is first mailed to stockholders or otherwise publicly disclosed, whichever first occurs.
+In addition, pursuant to our bylaws, any stockholder desiring to submit a proposal for action or nominate one or more persons for election as directors at our 2018 annual meeting of stockholders must submit a notice of the proposal or nomination including the information required by our bylaws to us between May 13, 2018 and June 12, 2018, or else it will be considered untimely and ineligible to be properly brought before the annual meeting.
+However, if our 2018 annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from the date of this year's meeting, under our bylaws, this notice must be provided not earlier than the one hundred twentieth day prior to the 2018 annual meeting of stockholders and not later than the close of business on the later of (a) the ninetieth day prior to the 2018 annual meeting of stockholders or (b) the tenth day following the date on which notice of the date of the 2018 annual meeting of stockholders is first mailed to stockholders or otherwise publicly disclosed, whichever first occurs.